tilli-pro/careers/prisma/seed/job-fullstack.md

 - Flexible work hours and generous workspace stipend.

-*Tilli is an equal-opportunity employer.
-We currently only accept applicants only from within the United States.*
+> *Tilli is an equal-opportunity employer.
+We currently only accept applicants from within the United States.*

 ---

-*Join us and help shape the future of our technology!*
+*Join us and help shape the future of digital experiences.*